Support for Android OS native TIF (TV Input Framework)?

 Or are you saying that Google have made it impossible to NDK applications to access and use TIF (TV Input Framework)?
 If so then maybe there are possibly different workarounds for using Tvheadend on the Android OS?
 Like perhaps interface at a different layer?

-#4 Updated by Magnus Hedlund about 2 years ago
+#4 Updated by Magnus Hedlund over 2 years ago

 I asked the same question to a VDR developer and got the answer that: